rouseguy/intro2stats/README.md

 There will be separate ipython notebooks - grouped by topic similarities.

-1)Find sum of rainfall in a year, by various districts.
+* Find sum of rainfall in a year, by various districts.
-2)Find mean of rainfall in a year, by various districts 3)Find variance of rainfall in selected districts.
-Find variance of selected states 4)Define distribution.
+* Find mean of rainfall in a year, by various districts
+* Find variance of rainfall in selected districts.
+Find variance of selected states
+* Define distribution.
 Plot histograms
-5)Determining outliers (Plots, quantiles, box plots, percentiles) in rainfall data 6)Continuous distributions(exponential distribution, normal distribution) 7)Introduction to Probability
+* Determining outliers (Plots, quantiles, box plots, percentiles) in rainfall data
+* Continuous distributions(exponential distribution, normal distribution)
+* Introduction to Probability
-8)Hypothesis testing.
+* Hypothesis testing.
 Check if rainfall across districts in a state are similar or not.
-Check for states, regions 9)Resampling
+Check for states, regions
+* Resampling
-10)Simple regression model: Predict rainfall for next year.
-Understand the output and diagnostics 11)A/B testing:(We will be using marketing data):Check if marketing campaign was successful or not.
+* Simple regression model: Predict rainfall for next year.
+Understand the output and diagnostics
+* A/B testing:(We will be using marketing data):Check if marketing campaign was successful or not.

 ## Prerequisites